What Does the Tower Card Mean?

 Tarot Card Meanings for the Tower Card

 - Sudden & unexpected change, upheaval, destruction, ruin, catastrophe, release, revelation, breaking down of old forms, renovation, an accident or damage to the home, bankruptcy, redundancy or loss of work, being overthrown or ousted, house repossession.

-As People: Demolition workers, explosives experts, house renovators, house clearers, emergency services, disaster relief/workers, hurricane hunters, miners, quarry workers.
+- Demolition workers, explosives experts, house renovators, house clearers, emergency services, disaster relief/workers, hurricane hunters, miners, quarry workers.

-The Tower as a Daily Tarot Card
+The Tower as a Daily Tarot Oracle Card

+If you’ve been kicked by the Tower, you’ll understand those words precisely.
+Those that haven’t, talk of it’s wonderful, liberating and spiritual greatness without knowing what it really means.
 A kicking is a kicking, there’s nothing wonderful about a kicking – until it’s over and the dust settles and you begin to wander your way out of the carnage.

+I know, dramatic as ever, but I’ve lived through the Tower and it kicked my ass good and plenty and it hurt each and every time.
+Yet here I am to tell the tale.
+I survived and that is wonderful.
+I have new perspectives on things and that is wonderful too.
+But it wasn’t wonderful at the time.
 Things may fall apart around you, people may kick you when you’re down, but you’ll get up because you’re a survivor.
 The Tower kicks you, it doesn’t kill you – just don’t underestimate its power or efficiency.